alan-turing-institute/AutisticaCitizenScience/platform-designs/design-resources/how-to-use-presentation-template.md

 # Guide for How to use the Google Slides Presentation Template

 The AutSPACEs team has created a template theme and colour palette on Google Slides which makes it easier to create presentations and reuse presentation slides across the community.
-These slides are available at this link [here](https://docs.google.com/presentation/d/1gf2IKr9W-BBR-lxI-Gf8P6c15zirIn8nAO0rAZNGX58/edit?usp=sharing).
+These slides are available at this google drive link [here](https://docs.google.com/presentation/d/1gf2IKr9W-BBR-lxI-Gf8P6c15zirIn8nAO0rAZNGX58/edit?usp=sharing), and can also be viewed in pdf form [here](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/platform-designs/design-resources/Google-Slides-Presentation-Template.pdf).

 This guide provides instructions on how to create a copy of the template so that you can use the theme in future presentations.